deeason7/Consumer-Classification-System/README.md

 ## 3. Key Features

 * **Hybrid Deep Learning Model**: The system's core is a BiLSTM model that processes both the complaint text and structured metadata (like text length and keyword flags) for more nuanced predictions.
-* **Hyperparameter Tuning**: Utilizes **Keras Tuner** to systematically find the optimal model architecture and parameters, significantly boosting performance over a baseline model.
+* **Hyperparameter Tuning**: Utilizes **Keras Tuner** to systematically find the optimal model architecture and parameters, significantly boosting performance.
+* **Dual-Interface Web Application**: A user-friendly **Flask** web app provides two distinct views:
+    * **Customer Portal**: Allows users to submit new complaints and check the status of existing ones using a unique reference ID.
+    * **Agent Dashboard**: An internal tool that displays all complaints, automatically prioritized by a sentiment-based score, allowing for efficient review and management.
-* **Interactive CLI**: A user-friendly Command-Line Interface (`app.py`) allows for real-time predictions by simply typing or pasting a complaint narrative.
+* **Interactive CLI**: For developers and power users, an interactive Command-Line Interface (`app.py`) offers an alternative way to get real-time predictions.
-* **Automated Logging**: Every prediction is automatically timestamped and saved to a local **SQLite** database (`storage.py`), creating a verifiable log of model activity.
+* **Persistent Complaint Tracking**: Submissions are automatically timestamped and saved to a local **SQLite** database, creating a verifiable log and tracking the status of each complaint from "Submitted" to "Responded."
-* **Modular & Scalable Design**: The code is cleanly separated into modules for data processing,and a dedicated `deployment/` package for inference, making it easy to maintain and extend.
+* **Modular & Scalable Design**: The code is cleanly separated into modules for data processing and a dedicated `deployment/` package for inference.

 ---